chainbound/bolt/bolt-contracts/README.md

 1. register in Symbiotic with `OperatorRegistry.registerOperator()`.
 2. opt-in to the Bolt network with `OperatorNetworkOptInService.optIn(networkAddress)`.
 3. opt-in to any vault with `OperatorVaultOptInService.optIn(vaultAddress)`.
-4. register in Bolt with `BoltManager.registerSymbioticOperator(operatorAddress)`.
+4. register in Bolt with `BoltSymbioticMiddleware.registerOperator(operatorAddress)`.
 5. get approved by the vault.
 6. start providing commitments with the stake provided by the vault.